-In this article, we’ll show you how to easily perform a WordPress security audit without taking down your site.
+In this article, we will show you how to easily perform a WordPress security audit without taking down your site.

-WordPress security audit is the process of checking your website for signs of a security breach.
+Performing a security audit on your WordPress website means checking your site for signs of a security breach.
 You can perform a WordPress check to look for suspicious activity, malicious code, or an unusual drop in performance.